paduagroup/fftool/README.md

 i-j, j-k, and k-l and corresponds to torsion around bond j-k, the dihedral being the angle between planes ijk and jkl.
 An improper dihedral i-j-k-l is defined between bonded atoms i-k, j-k and k-l, therefore k is a central atom bonded to the three others.
-Often the same functional form used for proper torsions is also used for improper dihedrals.
+This central atom of the improper dihedral is assumed to be the third in the list.
+Often in the force field the same functional form is used both for proper and improper torsions.

-The `fftool.py` script searches for improper dihedrals on all atoms with three bonds (which may be planar) so a number of warning messages may be printed and can be ignored if the atoms in question are not centers of improper torsions.
+If `improper` records are supplied in a molecule file (in `.zmat` format) then those improper dihedrals are assumed.
+Otherwise, the `fftool.py` script searches for improper dihedrals on all atoms with three bonds, for `.zmat`, `.mol` or `.  xyz` input formats.
+A number of warning messages may be printed of there are atoms with three bonds, which can be ignored if the atoms in question are not centers of improper torsions.

 The number and order of the atoms in the true improper dihedrals should be verified in the files created.